Eppo-exp/eppo-docs/docs/sdks/client-sdks/ios.md

 );
 ```

-During initialization, the SDK sends an API request to Eppo to retrieve the most recent experiment configurations: variation values, traffic allocation, etc. The SDK stores these configurations in memory, meaning assignments are effectively instant (accordingly, assignment is a synchronous operation
+During initialization, the SDK sends an API request to Eppo to retrieve the most recent experiment configurations: variation values, traffic allocation, etc. The SDK stores these configurations in memory, meaning assignments are effectively instant (accordingly, assignment is a synchronous operation).
-).
 For more information, see the [architecture overview](/sdks/architecture) page.

-Eppo's SDK also supports providing the configuation directly at initialization.
+Eppo's SDK also supports providing the configuration directly at initialization.
 For more information, see the [initialization modes](#initialization-modes) section below.

 ### Connecting an event logger